everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Our functions

 We will write arithmetic operations in each language to keep our example code simple.
-However, we are daring enough to include division to introduce division by zero errors and floating point numbers.
+We will use division to show division by zero error reporting.

 Rust will perform addition and division, JavaScript will perform subtraction, and Python multiplication.

+Our functions will be compiled to Wasm components using tools from or is built upon the excellent projects from the [Bytecode Alliance][bytecode-alliance].
+The Wasm component ecosystem is evolving quickly, so keep in mind that the techniques described in this blog post may be out of date.
+We'll provide links so you can check on the latest developments.

 #### Rust